 What is current ATM withdrawal limit in India today.
 This is now most asked question by all after demonetisation on 8th November 2016.
 Now after lot of struggles standing in queue for hours and getting little cash withdrawal per day everyone is felling tired.
 Narendra Modi led BJP Government’s decision to withdraw higher value notes of Rs.1000, Rs.500 was criticized by media due to problems to common man.
-So what is ATM withdrawal limit from Monday, 17th January 2017 in India.
-Withdrawal limit from ATM’s is Rs.10,000 per day, while weekly limit is Rs.1,00,000.
-New daily ATM withdrawal limit from 16 January 2017 is set to Ten Thousand rupees per day.
+So what is ATM withdrawal limit from Wednesday, 1st February 2017 in India.
+Withdrawal limit from ATM’s is Rs.24,000 per day, while weekly limit is continuing as Rs.24,000.
+New daily ATM withdrawal limit from 1 February 2017 is set to Twenty Four Thousand rupees per day.

 More details regarding such changes will be announced by Indian Finance Ministry, Reserve Bank of India based on prevailing situations.

 It was expected that after 30 December 2016 there will be No cash withdrawal limit from ATM’s.
 But still withdrawal limits are imposed on bank accounts.

 Now there is limit on number of free ATM transactions per month.
 After free transactions there will be ATM charges applicable.
 Withdrawal limit for ATM cards will be like that in past before demonetization rule.